espertus/comparch-testing/README.md

 ## Usage

+The file [learning-outcomes.csv](https://github.com/espertus/comparch-testing/blob/main/learning-outcomes.csv) can be modified to meet your needs and [imported](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-import-outcomes-for-a-course/ta-p/702) into the Outcomes section of your course.

 The code can be executed with Python 3 (tested with 3.9.0).
 Generated files of questions and answers can be uploaded to Canvas through [Respondus 4.0](https://web.respondus.com/he/respondus/), which is unfortunately not free.
 I would be happy to learn of free alternatives.

 ## About